etcaterva/eas-js-sdk/sdk/docs/CoinApi.md

-# @EtcatervaEasJsSdk.CoinApi
+# EchaloasuerteJsSdk.CoinApi

-All URIs are relative to *https://raw.githubusercontent.com/should-be-overriden*
+All URIs are relative to *http://localhost/should-be-overriden*

 Method | HTTP request | Description
 ------------- | ------------- | -------------